TejasAvinashShetty/silvercloud/_posts/2023-05-31-antiX-printing.md

 search_exclude: false
 ---
 # HP Printer meets AntiX Linux
+oK LET ME BE CLEAR. i REALLY DON'T HAVE ANY IDEA WHY ALL THESE STEPS WORK.
+They worked for me so here they are.

 ## Acknowledgements
 - [Install HP Printer drivers in Ubuntu, Linux Mint, and elementary OS : FossLinux](https://www.fosslinux.com/1547/install-hp-printer-drivers-in-ubuntu-linux-mint-and-elementary-os.htm)